 Time to Play

 We place first-year students among returning students equally and fairly within the sections of all ensembles.
-We work with and nurture students in a collaborative studio environment to inspire personal growth and development.
-We offer orchestra, chamber music, jazz, and contemporary music for the clarinet, which encourages versatility and provides immense breadth of experience.
+We nurture them in a collaborative studio environment to inspire personal growth and development.
+Through orchestral, chamber music, jazz, improvisational, and historical through contemporary music for the clarinet, we encourage versatility and provide immense breadth of experience.

 Life After Oberlin

-Clarinet and Double Degree Program graduates are prepared to pursue professional music careers as soloists or with a range of ensembles—from major orchestras to contemporary chamber groups; many earn principal appointments.
-Other grads work in schools, conservatories, and in all facets of society.
+Clarinet and double-degree graduates are prepared to pursue professional music careers as soloists or with a range of ensembles—from major orchestras to contemporary chamber groups; many earn principal appointments.
+Others work in schools, conservatories, and in all facets of society.